BitcoinDesign/Guide/guide/getting-started/visual-language.md

 retina = "/assets/images/guide/getting-started/visual-language/bitcoin-visual-language@2X.jpg"
 mobile = "/assets/images/guide/getting-started/visual-language/bitcoin-visual-language-mobile.jpg"
 mobileRetina = "/assets/images/guide/getting-started/visual-language/bitcoin-visual-language-mobile@2X.jpg"
-alt-text = "Illustration of two people having a conversation, each of them having a speech bubble with a different stylized version of the Bitcoin ₿" width = 1600 height = 600 layout = "full-width"
+alt-text = "Illustration of two people having a conversation, each of them having a speech bubble with a different stylized version of the bitcoin ₿" width = 1600 height = 600 layout = "full-width"
 %}

-# The visual language of Bitcoin
+# The visual language of bitcoin

-Since Bitcoin answers to no central authority, there is no single symbol or logo that can visually represent it, though many try.
-Here are some of the most recognized attempts to create a universal logo for Bitcoin.
+Since bitcoin answers to no central authority, there is no single symbol or logo that can visually represent it, though many try.
+Here are some of the most recognized attempts to create a universal logo for bitcoin.

 ## Original symbol